OpenMS/OpenMS-docs/docs/tutorials/TOPP/topp-for-advanced-users.md

 ## Using external tools in workflows

-OpenMS supports the wrapping of external tools (like msconvert from ProteoWizard), thus allowing to build scripts and/or TOPPAS pipelines containing external tools.
+OpenMS supports the wrapping of external tools (like msconvert from {term}`ProteoWizard`), thus allowing to build scripts and/or
+TOPPAS pipelines containing external tools.

 ```{seealso}